-We frequently get questions about our project and our collaborative work with the Chengdu Research Base of Giant Panda Breeding (CRB).
+We frequently get questions about the panda project and our support for the Chengdu Research Base of Giant Panda Breeding (CRB).
 Here is a selection of them:

 Q: How does the team choose which pandas will eventually be reintroduced?

 In close coordination with CRB, the science team follows a careful, systematic process in selecting the panda cubs best suited for reintroduction.
 It considers their health, genetics and comparative activity.

 Selecting the best available cubs is a multistep process:

 - Based on IUCN recommendations, it begins the cub selection process by identifying which cubs are genetically similar to the existing panda population at or near the intended release site.

 - Next, it assesses the overall health of the cubs based on blood chemistry and medical history.

 - Finally, it observes the behavior of the cubs and evaluates their mobility, climbing ability, activity level, social aptitude, exploratory behavior, vigilance and other attributes.
 The scientists measure vigilance by exposing the cubs to various novel stimuli and quantifying their response.